hnky/blog/online-event-streaming.md

 | Saramonic Blink 500 | From 240$ | [Buy on Amazon](https://www.amazon.com/Saramonic-Ultracompact-Dual-channel-Microphone-Transmitters/dp/B07Z2LRDQX/) | [Buy on Bol.com](https://www.bol.com/nl/p/saramonic-duo-lavalier-microfoon-draadloos-blink-500-b2/9200000127214177/)
 | Microsoft HD Lifecam Studio | 60$ | [Buy on Amazon](https://www.amazon.com/Microsoft-LifeCam-Studio-1080p-Webcam/dp/B0042X8NT6) | [Buy on Bol.com](https://www.bol.com/nl/p/microsoft-lifecam-studio-for-business-zakelijke-webcam/1003004011476624/)

-Thanks for reading and I hope it is helpfull.
+Thanks for reading and I hope it is helpful.
 If you have any comments or add-ons to this article?
 Feel free to [submit your comments or do a pull-request on GitHub](https://github.com/hnky/blog/blob/master/online-event-streaming.md).